Skip to content

 Promote your event.
 Include details of the cost, and when and how to pay.

 Set up a booking sheet.
-If you’ve listed the event as an HEA event, you can get a copy of the attendance register from the HEA.
+If you’ve listed the event as an SHEN event, you can get a copy of the attendance register from the shen@shen.org.au.

 Record names and payment details.
 Ask for a contact number for emergencies.